Joe Biden, Kanye West, Elon Musk among targets of apparent Twitter Bitcoin hack

-The tweets, which all contain similar wording, include a call to action for readers to transfer cryptocurrency that "will be sent back doubled."
+The tweets, which all contain similar wording, included a call to action for readers to transfer cryptocurrency that "will be sent back doubled."

 "Only doing this for the next 30 minutes!
-Enjoy," reads one tweet.
+Enjoy," read one tweet.

 Many of the tweets were taken down within minutes of being posted.